 - It’s too bad Leia forgets that planetary bases are easy targets for the Empire/First Order.
 Would’ve forced Disney to get creative with Force Awakens and Last Jedi.
 Even in Return of the Jedi the rebels operate from a mobile fleet.
 Dumbasses.

 - Giving the three protagonists privileges to do as they please and abandon the rebellion at their convenience works when you’re a kid but doesn’t make much logical sense, hence Empire‘s backgrounding of Leia.

 - Otherwise, Empire‘s beginning is solid.
 Lots of attention to detail as to how the rebel base works and the rebels’ contingency for evacuating it.

-- Han teaches us that nothing proves you’re an alpha ape by bullying a protocol droid.
+- Han teaches us that nothing proves you’re an alpha ape like bullying a protocol droid.

 - C-3PO, for his part, is also inconsistent, suffering disrespect when he’s helpful and trivializing the other characters’ suffering when he’s not.

 - Han makes several decisions to advance the plot, of the rabbit-out-of-a-hat variety.
 They work for his character, but somewhat stunt the B plot.